voidnothings/rizzo/README.md

 The icons are built by a grunt task, `grunt icon`, which uses the Filament Group's [grunticon plugin](https://github.com/filamentgroup/grunticon).
 To add a new icon to the build step, simply copy the svg file into `rizzo/app/assets/images/icons/active`.

 Unfortunately at the moment, our icons depend on a patched version of the grunticon plugin.
-So, at the moment we must:
+So, at the moment we must do the following before running `grunt icon` for the first time.

 ```bash
 $ cd node_modules/grunt-grunticon
 $ curl https://github.com/filamentgroup/grunticon/pull/84.patch | patch -p1
 ```

-Before running `grunt icon` for the first time.
-You only need to run `grunt icon` if you are building new icons, for the current icons are already checked into git.
+You only need to run `grunt icon` if you are building new icons.
+All current icons are already checked into git.

 -----
 <a name="git"></a>
-## Git Guidelines
+## Git Guidelines and Code Review

+### Git

 - Always work in a branch
-- Avoid long running branches!
-Merge often.
-- Rebase into your own branch from master (as long as it is only you working on that branch)
+- Rebase into your own branch from master (as long as it is only you working on that branch, otherwise merge)
-- Merge with --no-ff back into master when it has been code reviewed.
+- Merge with --no-ff back into master when it has been code reviewed (or merge through github).
 - Use git pull --rebase to avoid commits like this:

 ```bash
   Merge remote-tracking branch 'origin/master' into if_feature
 ````

-- Prefix your branches with your initials or name
+- Prefix your branches with your initials or name.
-- Squash your commits using rebase -i if you think it can better reflect the code
+- Squash your commits using rebase -i if you think it can better reflect the code you have committed.
+- Make your commit messages useful, no jokes.

+### Code Review

+- Code review should start when you begin the feature - discuss it with another dev.
+The code review should absolutely not be the first time the reviewer sees the code.
+- Avoid long running branches!
+Long branches are *much* harder to code review.
+- Include visual aids (images, animated gifs) in your Pull Requests.
+- Be strict in your code review.
+Don't let laziness slip through as it's harder to remove later.
+- Code reviews are an opportunity for both devs to learn.
+- It's never a personal attack.